nautobot/nautobot/nautobot/docs/user-guide/administration/guides/caching.md

 # Caching

-A fundamental trade-off in dynamic websites like Nautobot is that, well, they’re dynamic.
-Each time a user requests a page, the Web server makes all sorts of calculations – from database queries to template rendering to business logic – to create the page that your site’s visitor sees.
+A fundamental trade-off in dynamic websites like Nautobot is that, well, they're dynamic.
+Each time a user requests a page, the Web server makes all sorts of calculations – from database queries to template rendering to business logic – to create the page that your site's visitor sees.
 This is a lot more expensive, from a processing-overhead perspective, than your standard read-a-file-off-the-filesystem server arrangement.

-That’s where caching comes in.
+That's where caching comes in.

-To cache something is to save the result of an expensive calculation so that you don’t have to perform the calculation next time.
+To cache something is to save the result of an expensive calculation so that you don't have to perform the calculation next time.

 Nautobot makes extensive use of caching; this is not a simple topic but it's a useful one for a Nautobot administrator to understand, so read on if you please.